sindresorhus/dark-mode/readme.md

 ## Build

-Run `./build`, binary will be exported to ./bin/dark-mode.
+Run `./build`.
+The binary can be found at `./bin/dark-mode`.

-Building in Xcode works, but does not export binary.
+Building in Xcode works, but it does not export a binary.

 ## Related